mdavidson9/docs.balsamiq.com/content/confluence/server/mockups2/intro.md

 ## Adding an Existing Confluence Mockup to a New Confluence Page

 You may want to add a mockup that you've already created in Confluence to a different page than you initially created it for.
 Right now you can only add mockups that are attached to the same page.
 However, you can create a copy of the mockup you want and add it to the new page.
-The fastest way to do that is via [export / import, as described here.](https://support.balsamiq.com/plugins/importtoatlassian/).
+The fastest way to do that is via Export/Import.
 This process involves exporting from the old one and importing into a new one.
 You can also see the steps [below](#moving-a-mockup-from-one-page-to-another) for moving a mockup from one page to another.

 * * *